ikskuh/kristall/README.md

 - Thanks to [Vane Vander](https://mayvaneday.art/) for providin the Haiku build instructions
 - Thanks to James Tomasino, styan and tiwesdaeg for improving the `Makefile`
 - Thanks to [Alex Naskos](https://github.com/alexnask) for providing windows build instructions
+- Thanks to tiwesdaeg for improving the application icon

 ## TODO / Roadmap

 ### 0.3 - TLS and security
 - [ ] TLS Handling
-   - [ ] Allow user to ignore TLS errors
    - [ ] Enable TOFU for HTTPS
   - [ ] Add management for client certificates
     - [ ] Rename/delete/merge groups